 These lights from Aootek have motion sensors built in to turn on its array of 128 LEDs when it senses movement.
-The motion sensor can detect people or objects up to 26 feet away in a 120-degree arc, so it should catch most things that cross its path.
+The motion sensor can detect people or objects up to 26 feet away in a 120-degree arc, and during testing, we found it caught everything that crossed its path.
 The company recommends you install the lights at least 5.5 feet high.

 These floodlights, which have an effective arc of 270 degrees, can be set to one of three modes: Security, where the motion sensor activates the light for 15 seconds; On, where the lights turn on at dusk; and Smart Brightness, where the lights turn on a low setting at dusk, and brighten when they detect movement.
-These lights have a 2200 mAh rechargeable battery, which should get you through the night, depending on the mode you choose.
+These lights have a 2200 mAh rechargeable battery, and we found they stayed on for longer than similar models on the market.
+These lights are very durable too, holding up to rain and freezing temperatures with no detriment.

 The Ring Solar Pathlight is the best solar light for anyone who has other Ring products, such as the Ring Video Doorbell. .
 These lights provide downward-facing illumination for your walkway, have adjustable brightness settings, work with Alexa, and can send you notifications when they detect movement.

 In our Ring Solar Pathlight review, we really liked their motion sensors, which we could set to turn on only when they detect a person’s presence, helping to preserve the Pathlights' battery life.
 Additionally, you can connect them with other Ring devices, so that if the Pathlights sense something, your Ring camera or video doorbell can start recording automatically.